efiminem/pymtodo/README.rst

 Delete lists and tasks
 -------------------

-You can delete you lists and tasks by the delete method:
+You can delete your lists and tasks by the delete method:

 .. code:: python